augustposch/seattle/README.md

 Transit crowdedness prediction on the Seattle light rail.
 I seek to understand patterns in when the vehicles are crowded, and develop a predictive model that uses past observations to predict how crowded a vehicle of interest will be 30 minutes from now.

 This Readme explains the most important figures and conclusions of the project.
 To explore different sections of the project, read the individual notebooks in the /notebooks folder (you can even run them for yourself!).
 If you just want to reproduce just one figure, you can run the .py in the /src folder.
-Finally, note this repository is private, because the data was granted to me through a public records request.
+Finally, note the data was kindly granted to me by Sound Transit through a public records request.
+As such, this repository is private.

 ## The basics of our dataset